 MR. KOOGLE was appointed as the Company's Chairman in January 1999.
-Mr. Koogle has served as the Company's Chief Executive Officer and as a member of the Board of Directors since joining the Company in August 1995.
+Mr. Koogle has served as the Company's Chief Executive Officer and as a member of the Board since joining the Company in August 1995.
 Prior to January 1999, Mr. Koogle also served as the Company's President.
 Prior to joining the Company, Mr. Koogle was President of Intermec Corporation, a manufacturer of data collection and data communication products, from 1992 to 1995.
 During that time, he also served as a corporate Vice President of Intermec's parent company, Western Atlas.
-From 1982 to 1991, Mr. Koogle held various operations and executive management positions at Motorola, Inc. Mr. Koogle holds a B.S. degree in mechanical engineering from the University of Virginia and M.S. and Engr.
+From 1982 to 1991, Mr. Koogle held various operations and executive management positions at Motorola, Inc. Mr. Koogle also serves as a director of E-LOAN, Inc. Mr. Koogle holds a B.S. degree in mechanical engineering from the University of Virginia and M.S. and Engr.
 D. degrees in mechanical engineering from Stanford University.
-Mr. Koogle also serves as a director of E-LOAN, Inc.